Andre Gray: Watford

 On 9 August 2017, Gray signed for Premier League club Watford on a five-year contract for an undisclosed club record fee, after he rejected the offer of a new contract at Burnley, having entered the final year of his contract.
-He made his debut for Watford three days later as a 63rd-minute substitute for Stefano Okaka in a 3–3 home draw with Liverpool and scored his first goal on 23 September in a 2–1 victory away to Swansea City.
+Manager Marco Silva signed him to replace Troy Deeney, who he felt lacked pace.
+Gray made his debut for Watford three days later as a 63rd-minute substitute for Stefano Okaka in a 3–3 home draw with Liverpool and scored his first goal on 23 September in a 2–1 victory away to Swansea City.
 Gray finished his first season with five goals in 33 appearances, competing with Richarlison and Troy Deeney for a starting position.
+He stated his disappointment at a reduced amount of gametime as the season progressed.
+He was mainly a substitute under Javi Gracia, though earned praise from Gracia for scoring the winning goal over Crystal Palace in the FA Cup quarter-finals.
 Gray made 34 appearances and scored nine goals in 2018–19.
+He played in the 2019 FA Cup final defeat to Manchester City.